Learn about the billing page and manage your usage and costs when using ArcGIS Location Platform services.

 Credit card

-To enter a credit card as the method of payment, click Enable pay-as-you-go.
+To enter a credit card as a payment method, click "Add credit card" on the Payment Methods tab or click Disabled under the Pay-as-you-go tab.
 You will need your credit card details (name on card, card number, expiration date, CCV, billing address.)
 You must agree to the terms and conditions.

-With a credit card on file as your default payment method, you can disable pay-as-you-go at any time.
-Return to this billing page, click Payment methods and history, and then click Disable pay-as-you-go.
+With a credit card on file as your default payment method, you can disable pay-as-you-go at any time on the same tab.
 When you disable pay-as-you-go, your account will no longer have privileges to services that do not include a free tier or services in which you have exceeded the free tier.
-If you have exceeded the free tier for storage, you will continue to accumulate usage costs until you delete your hosted services.
+If you have exceeded the free tier for storage, you will continue to accumulate usage costs until you delete your hosted services and the next billing cycle refreshes.
 Any remaining charges metered to your account will bill on this credit card until the close of the current billing cycle, or another credit card is added to your account.

 If you have any billing issues with your credit card, contact Esri customer service.